Trend Following Trading Strategies and Systems Explained (Including Backtest and Statistics)

 Does trend following fit your personality and trading style?

-The success or fiasco in the markets is ultimately less about your strategies (your entries and exits), but more about your behavior.
-All traders make behavioral mistakes all the time, and this might have a major impact on trend followers, more so than mean reversion traders.
+The success or fiasco in the markets is ultimately less about your strategies (your entries and exits), and more about your behavior.
+All traders make behavioral mistakes all the time, which might have a significant impact on trend followers, more so than mean reversion traders.

-Are you able to pull the trigger after six losing trades in a row?
+Can you pull the trigger after six losing trades in a row?
 By employing mean reversion strategies you have many more winners and the occasional big loser.
 For trend followers, it’s the opposite.
-Thus, you have to understand how you react after a series of losses.
+Thus, you must understand how you react after a series of losses.

 The truth is, most traders give up or don’t take the next signal after a series of losses.